 - Avocado – avocados can cause toxins in the dog’s digestive system.
 This toxin in the stomach can lead the dog to vomit and might cause diarrhea.

 - Can Dogs Eat Cherries – these can cause the dogs to have difficulty breathing because cherries contain cyanide.
 Cyanide can stop oxygen distributions in the dog’s cells resulting in your dog having dilated pupils and red gums.
 These are symptoms of cyanide poisoning.

-- Can Dogs Eat Tomatoes – these can be very healthy to dogs but the green part of the plant of tomato is considered toxic to the dog’s immune system.
-The toxic substance in the plant is known for solanine which raises the probability of dogs getting sick.
+- Can Dogs Eat Tomatoes – these can be very healthy for dogs, but the green part of the plant tomato is considered toxic to the dog’s immune system.